 Indoors, chlorpyrifos will be redistributed in the indoor space for at least 2 weeks after application and settle on indoor objects.
 It can be inhaled.

 People will be exposed.
 The fact that the general public has “limited access” to “non-residential” structures does not mean that there will not be access by individual people to the structures.
-Some structures, as “industrial plants” and “areas within specific residential structures”, can be expected to contain individual people for long periods of time.
+Some structures, such as “industrial plants” and “areas within specific residential structures”, can be expected to contain individual people for long periods of time.
 Many people work in food processing plants and meat packing plants and the food is subject to exposure.
 Based on conservative Statistics Canada employment numbers, the number of people potentially exposed is over 11 million people.

 There is also a risk to animals, including animals raised for consumption, because “structures” include “animal housing and factories.